 This criteria wasn’t nearly as important to us as the others, but it was a consideration.
 We didn’t want to blaze a trail to a new expat destination that lacked English speaking service providers (like doctors) and expat-oriented services (like visa agents).

 You’ll need a tourist visa to visit Ecuador for up to 90 days, which is issued at the airport upon your arrival.
 If you want to move to Ecuador, you’ll need to apply for a temporary resident visa, but they have a variety of different types to choose from so one is sure to fit your situation.

 Since the laws are always changing and the visa process relies heavily on personal relationships with government employees, we recommend working with a visa agent like GringoVisas.com.
 They aren’t cheap, but they take the mystery out of the process and make sure things get done.

 HINT: It’s easier if you start the visa process before you leave home in case you need to go to government or university offices in person to get all the necessary paperwork (like we did).

-NOTE: The word “gringo” may be considered rude in some parts of the world, but it’s a term of endearment here in Ecuador.
+NOTE: The word “gringo” may be considered rude or even racist in some parts of the world, but it’s a term of endearment here in Ecuador.
 They don’t have a word for expat and the closest Spanish word is “extrañjero,” which translates to stranger or foreigner.
 We prefer gringo over stranger (danger) and often use it to refer to ourselves.

 While older and/or unhealthy expats have caused some strain on the healthcare system, many expats use very little in the way of public services and most are retired or work online so they don’t compete for jobs with Ecuadorians.
 It’s a win-win situation for Ecuador and for expats.